nirajdevjha/VideoPlayerOfflineDownload/README.md

 Using https://github.com/appunite/Cedric

 ## Design pattern
-Use core data instead of UserDefaults as it will help to manager large amount data.
+- Use core data instead of UserDefaults.
-Can better handle offline mode.
+- Can better handle offline mode.
+- Some code can be refactored.